Matthew-Requejo559/CUCM-Configs/README.md

 ### Let's carry on with this Lab.

 ### First, Lets enable all the services.
 We will not enable DHCP yet.
 Log into Cisco Unified Serviceability.
-Go to tools, and service activation, and activate everything except DHCP for now.
+Go to tools > and service activation, and activate everything except DHCP for now.
 Click save and OK.
 It takes a few minutes to start services and save.

 ![001](https://github.com/Matthew-Requejo559/CUCM-Configs/assets/136190678/a97aac9a-3ea0-4fb9-b180-eb11fab35c58)
 ![002](https://github.com/Matthew-Requejo559/CUCM-Configs/assets/136190678/e4609226-e003-458f-9f9f-76a8dbd12ace)